When it comes to growing fruit trees, what do you do and when? Check out this infographic!

 To listen to Barb in the webinar and watch the slides about restoring old orchards, click on the video above...

 Kameron Chausse is a Windsor, Ontario based writer and student at St Clair College.
-He is currently a journalism intern for the fruit tree care education website www.orchardpeople.com.
+He is currently an intern for the fruit tree care education website www.orchardpeople.com.